kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 The Graphs Used
 ---------------
-The multiple graphs used for the network search is assembled from a full snapshot of the `INDRA DataBase <https://github.com/indralab/indra_db>`_ and is updated regularly.
-Each statement that includes two or three agents are assembled into the support for the edges for the graphs with one edge possibly containing multiple statements.
-There are three graph types used:
+The two graphs used for the network search are assembled from a full snapshot of the `INDRA DataBase <https://github.com/indralab/indra_db>`_ that is updated regularly.
+Any statement that includes two or three agents are assembled into the support for the edges for the graphs, with one edge containing one or more statements.
+The two types of graphs used are:

-1. DiGraph
+1. Unsigned directed graph
-2. signed edge DiGraph
-3. signed node DiGraph

-The **DiGraph** is used for unsigned causal search and for assembling the statement data supporting the results of the search while the **signed node graph** is used for signed causal search and the **signed edge graph** is used for assembling the statement data supporting the signed node search results.
+2. Signed node directed graph

-The edges in the signed edge graphs only contain statements that have clear up- or downreguations associated with them, which currently is `IncreaseAmount` and `Activation` for upregulation, and `DecreaseAmount` and `Inhibition` for downregulation.
+The edges in the signed graph only contain statements that have clear up- or downreguations associated with them, which currently are `IncreaseAmount` and `Activation` for upregulation, and `DecreaseAmount` and `Inhibition` for downregulation.